 - Male-Pattern baldness is the most common cause of hair loss for both men and women.

 - Balding traits may be inherited from one's both parents.

-Using steroids may jeopardize ones health.
+Using steroids may jeopardize one's health.
 Side effects of steroids can cause hair loss in addition to other health problems.
-Long lasting side effect include - premature balding or hair loss, dizziness, depression and aggression, hallucinations, sleeping problems, nausea, high blood pressure, aching joints, liver damage, urinary problems, increased risk of strokes.
+Long lasting side effect includes - premature balding or hair loss, dizziness, depression, and aggression, hallucinations, sleep problems, nausea, high blood pressure, aching joints, liver damage, urinary problems, increased risk of strokes.

-Did you know...
-If you see sudden male hair loss, you should first check with your family doctor or internist.
+Did you know that if you see sudden hair loss, you should first check with your family doctor or internist?
 A dermatologist will treat skin infections that cause hair loss.
 It may be necessary for you to see an endocrinologist for hormone imbalances, namely androgens.
 A doctor can offer medical treatment to improve the hair loss condition.

-Contact your nearest Nu Hair of Dallas Fort Worth Texas or Transitions member hair loss center to schedule a complimentary, private, no-obligation consultation where you can receive straight-forward, up-to-date answers to your hair loss questions and find out what is right for you.
+Contact your nearest Nu Hair of Dallas Fort Worth Texas or Transitions member hair loss center to schedule a complimentary, private, no-obligation consultation where you can receive straightforward, up-to-date answers to your hair loss questions and find out what is right for you.
+FREE HAIR CONSULTATION